Senate OKs bill to prohibit state from requiring masks

 BISMARCK, N.D.
-(AP) — North Dakota’s Republican-led House endorsed a measure Monday that would prohibit state or local governments from mandating face coverings.
+(AP) — North Dakota’s Republican-led Senate endorsed a measure Wednesday that would prohibit the state from mandating face coverings.

 The state health officer, backed by Gov. Doug Burgum, imposed a mask mandate in November after months of refraining from such an order, hoping to stem a coronavirus surge that had been among the worst in the U.S. and threatened to overwhelm the state’s hospitals.